 She couldn't read a single Rune and every assignment was either late or half done.
 Freed was convinced Levy's tardies were in direct relation to the blonde.

 Lucy shifted in her seat, everyone's eyes now transfixed on felt her face grow very hot as she scrambled for an excuse.

 "Umm, well you see."
 She managed, the back of her neck scalding hot.

-"Spit it out Miss.
-Heartfillia."
-Freed snapped impatiently, he liked seeing her squirm in her seat.
+"Yes Miss.
+Heartfillia?"
+Professor Freed's voice was chilled as ice, he liked seeing her squirm in her seat.

 Lucy froze, lips parted, brown eyes wide.